top of page

 Lets plant kindness and compassion

 If that was my ‘ awakening’ I must consider myself as very lucky indeed.
-Lucky to take on different path and to have different perspective and approach to life.
+A privilege to walk the path and to have renewed perspective and approach to life.

-I was learning about religions for sometime from summer last year, getting to know about Gnostic teaching for the very first time and some alternative perspectives on religion.
+I was learning about religions for little while from the summer last year, knowing about Gnostic teaching for the very first time and alternative views on world religions.

-Back home,in Malaysia, open discussion about religion is rare and the moment you question it you are tipping into dangerous territory .
+Back home in Malaysia open discussion about religion or interfaith dialogue is rare and the moment you raise question you are tipping into dangerous zone .

-Will be frowned upon, ostracised deemed as liberal or poison to society.
+Will be frowned upon, ostracised deemed as liberal or threat to the society.

-Billions are religious or identify to particular religion, if we all embraced the actual beliefs/teachings and avoid cherry picking , cultural bias, and misinterpretations then we are in good hands.
+Billions are religious or identify to particular religion, if we embraced the true teachings and avoid cherry picking , cultural bias, and misinterpretations then we are in good hands.

-The whole world will prosper instead of the endless sufferings .
+The whole world will prosper instead of the dire situation we are in now.

 Religion is way of life, most advocate good virtues and values but very often corrupted by us.

-The religion itself is pure and beautiful as long as it's free from manipulation and abuse from the malicious party.
+The religion itself is pure and beautiful as long as it's free from manipulation and abuse by our own kind.

 Here in Dublin, a good friend of mine, was the first among us being very vocal against Islam particularly the Holy Quran.

-He would have all the detective work done and would not missed the slightest chance to educate us on his new found truths.
+He would have all the detective work done and would not waste any chances to educate us on his new found truths.

-For myself, at that time even prior to embracing spirituality I wasnt bothered so much with those newfound "truth" because i wasn't strictly religious to start with and didn't see how the new said informations would change the way am living.
+For myself, at that time even prior to embracing spirituality I wasn't bothered too much with those newfound "truth" because I wasn't strictly religious to start with and didn't see how they would change the way am living.

-Even when i was in the conservative Malaysia i didnt feel threatened at any point because of Islam.
+Even when I was in the conservative Malaysia I never was threatened at any point by Islam.

-I respected the majority and i do believe changes will happen but will definitely take some time.
+I respected the majority and I do believe changes will happen but will definitely will take some time.

 In this age of enlightment and explosion of knowledge am hopeful, the sun is rising on the horizon.